 JF1514: Tony Robbins’ Ultimate Syndication Success Formula Part 2 of 2 | Syndication School with Theo Hicks

-For part two of this mini series, Theo is telling us about our why, or outcome.
-It’s important to know what you’re working towards, and also have a plan to get there.
-It’s very important to create an emotional attachment to your real estate strategies and goals is valuable, too.
+For part two of this mini-series, Theo is telling us about our why, or outcome.
+It’s important to know what you’re working towards and to also have a plan to get there.
+An emotional attachment to your real estate strategies and goals is valuable, too.
 Having that attachment will drive you towards your outcome, so how do you create it?
 Hit play to find out.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review for even more no-fluff investment advice.
+Please remember to subscribe in iTunes and leave us a review for even more no-fluff investment advice.